arananet/Unamiga_Reloaded/README.md

-# Unamiga_Reloaded
+# Unamiga Reloaded
-This main repo contains the lastest binary cores available and usb controller firmware for the Unamiga Reloaded.
+This main repo contains the lastest binary cores available in UA2 format and usb controller firmware for the Unamiga Reloaded.

 The USB controller firmware has his own custom readme for upgrade instructions.